silveralcid/pastePrompt/README.md

 ## About The Project

-pastePrompt; is a extremely lightweight chrome extension that streamlines AI research by letting you instantly search highlighted text in ChatGPT or Perplexity with a single keyboard shortcut.
+pastePrompt; is an extremely lightweight Chrome extension that streamlines AI research by letting you instantly prompt highlighted text in ChatGPT or Perplexity with a single keyboard shortcut.
 Save time with customizable prepended prompts - perfect for quick analysis, translations, or research tasks.

 ### Built With